Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 # JavaScript Parameter Settings Samples

-Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") is based on Dynamsoft's algorithm in ROI (region of interest) locating and decoding.
+Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") is built based on Dynamsoft's algorithm.
 The algorithm is very flexible and has many configurable parameters.
 In this article, we'll take a look at how the library makes use of these parameters.

 Please note that most of the styling is common across the samples in this sample set.
-So in order to make the code clearer, we grouped the styling all in one file, settings-css.css.
-Furthermore, the samples also share the same scanner initialization code.
+To improve the readability, we grouped the styling all in one file, settings-css.css.
+Additionally, the samples also share the same scanner initialization code.
 For the sake of clarity, the initialization code was also grouped in the same JS file, initScanner.js, and referenced throughout the different samples in this set.

 ## Specify the Barcode Types and Number of Barcodes Per Image

-In most cases, an application only needs to process one or several predetermined types of Barcodes.
-Also, the algorithm is more efficient when it knows how many barcodes are expected on an image.
-The following code shows how to read 2 QR codes on an image.
+In many scenarios, an application only needs to decode one or a few types of barcodes that are predetermined.
+In fact, the algorithm can operate more efficiently when it is aware of the number of barcodes expected on an image.
+The following code snippet demonstrates how to decode two QR codes from an image.

 ```javascript
 const settings = await scanner.getRuntimeSettings();